solusine/markdown-licenses/licenses/Apache-2.0.md

   <dt><h4>Legal Entity</h4></dt>
   <dd>
-    “<em>Legal Entity</em>” shall mean the union of the acting entity and all other entities that control, are controlled by, or are under common control with that entity.<br><br>
+    <p>“<em>Legal Entity</em>” shall mean the union of the acting entity and all other entities that control, are controlled by, or are under common control with that entity.</p>

 > [!NOTE]
 > For the purposes of this definition, “<em>control</em>” means: